jhvanderschee/jekyllcodex/basics.md

 ### Set active class

-Setting the active class on a li that is used for navigation goes like this:
+Setting the active class on a li that contains a link to the current page URL goes like this:

 <pre>&lt;li &lcub;% if '/getting-started/' == page.url %&rcub;class="active"&lcub;% endif %&rcub;&gt; ... &lt;/li&gt;</pre>